peerdavid/remapy/README.md

 RemaPy is an open-source file explorer for your reMarkable tablet that uses the reMarkable cloud.
 You can upload documents (via copy and paste), open notebooks and annotated pdfs and delete documents or collections.
-RemaPy is written in python and only tested on Linux, although it should (theoretically) also, work on other operating systems such as windows.
+RemaPy is written in Python and only tested on Linux.
+Especially for OSX we have currently some problems with RemaPy.
+See also [Issue 10](https://github.com/peerdavid/remapy/issues/10).
 A "how to install", the software architecture and FAQ's can be found in the [wiki](https://github.com/peerdavid/RemaPy/wiki).